cmayomsft/BotToBot-Handoff/Node/README.md

 }
 ````

-Then, the forwarding URL for the current bot is retrieved from the conversation state.
-(This URL may have just been set in the previous block of code.)
+Then, the forwarding URL for the current bot is retrieved from the conversation state (this URL may have just been set in the previous block of code.)

 ````node
 var currForwardingUrl = session.conversationData.forwardingUrl;